fbpx

 Growing Aloe Vera

-Aloe Vera is very low maintenance perennial that prefers well-drained, dry soil.
+Aloe Vera is a very low-maintenance perennial that prefers well-drained, dry soil.
 It only needs water if there will be several months without rain.

-Aloe is hardy in Zones 10-12 and tolerates 50-60 degree Fahrenheit nights in summer, but never below 40 degrees in winter.
-If your plant freezes or is exposed to frost it may be done for.
-But if the ground does not freeze, the roots may survive and the plant may return in the spring.
+Aloe is hardy in Zones 10-12 and tolerates 50-60 degrees Fahrenheit nights in summer, but never below 40 degrees in winter.
+If your plant freezes or is exposed to frost, it may be done for.
+But if the ground does not freeze, the roots may survive, and the plant may return in the spring.

 In colder climates, Aloe can be grown indoors on a sunny window and can be grown outside during summer.
 Bring it indoors when temperatures start to regularly dip below 50 degrees.
 For a planting medium, use a cactus mix (well-drained, sandy loam) and let the soil dry out thoroughly between watering.

-Related Post: How to Read a Plant Tag
+Related Post: When to Plant Spring Flowering Bulbs

 Harvesting Aloe Vera